Alcohol does not directly affect the results of a pregnancy test, unless it impairs your ability to take the test correctly.

 If you’re trying to have a baby, you should also stop drinking now.
 It might seem like it’s OK to drink up until conception.
 Keep in mind, though, that you might not learn about a pregnancy until you’re at least 4 or 6 weeks.
 You don’t want to unknowingly expose the growing fetus to alcohol.

-If you’re drunk or you’ve been drinking and suspect that you’re pregnant, the best approach is to wait until you sober up before taking a pregnancy test.
+If you’ve been drinking and suspect that you’re pregnant, the best approach is to wait until you sober up before taking a pregnancy test.

 It’ll be easier to follow the instructions, and you’ll be able to face the results with a clear head.
 But rest assured, alcohol won’t change the results.